consensus-shipyard/ipc/quickstarts/deploy-a-subnet.md

 Note:

 * Use full path to PRIVATE\_KEY\_PATH, don't path with "\~"
-* Do not change values of any port unless you have to
+* Do not change values of any port from the ones provided unless you have to

-We'll need the _IPLD Resolver Multiaddress_ for the next nodes we'll start.
+You'll need the final component of the `IPLD Resolver Multiaddress` (the `peer ID`) and the `CometBFT node ID` for the next nodes we'll start.

 Let's start the second validator: